Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Results

 \subsection{Power spectra}

-The power spectra are the fundamental statistics in SZ measurements for constraining cosmology and astrophysics, and estimation of the covariance matrix of power spectra is one of primary applications for mock SZ maps.
-We therefore measure the power spectra of mock all-sky HP and flat-sky PP maps and compare them to theoretical predictions.
+The power spectra are the fundamental statistics in SZ measurements for constraining cosmology and astrophysics of ICM, and estimation of the covariance matrix of power spectra is one of the primary applications for mock SZ maps.
+We, therefore, measure the power spectra of mock all-sky HP and flat-sky PP maps and compare them to theoretical predictions.
+We have checked that the power spectra of flat-sky HP and PP maps are almost identical.
+Thus, we show only the results of flat-sky PP maps.
 Due to the difference in the sky coverage, we measure power spectra for the multipole ranges of $2 < \ell < 10^4$ for all-sky HP maps and $10^2 < \ell < 5 \times 10^4$ for flat-sky PP maps.
-For all-sky maps, we deconvolve the window function of \texttt{healpix} pixellation.
+For all-sky maps, we measure the power spectrum with \texttt{anafast} routine in \texttt{healpy} module and deconvolve the window function of \texttt{Healpix} pixellation.
+For flat-sky maps, we measure the power spectrum with a fast Fourier transform, and the multipole bin is log-equally sampled in the range of $10^2 < \ell < 10^5$ with $30$ bins.

-Figure~\ref{fig:cl_tSZ} shows power spectra of tSZ HP and PP maps along with the halo model prediction for comparison.
-The HP and PP results are consistent for the range $10 < \ell < 3000$.
-The power spectra of HP maps damps at larger scales than PP maps due to low resolution.
-In terms of comparison with the halo model, both of HP and PP maps are consistent with the prediction up to $\ell \simeq 1000$.
-However, there is discrepancy at small scales due to possible deviation of halo mass function and concentration parameter \citep{Bolliet2018}.
-Furthermore, asphericity of halos are incorporated in PP maps and it may lead to deviation from the halo model.